 This measure is targeted to residential customers whose air handling equipment currently uses a standard low-efficiency permanent split capacitor (PSC) fan motor rather than an ECM.

 The targeted fan can supply heating or cooling only, or both heating and cooling.
-A default savings option is offered if motor input wattage is not known.
+A default savings option is offered if the motor input wattage is not known.
 However, these parameters should be collected by EDCs for greatest accuracy.

 Acceptable baseline conditions are an existing circulating fan with a PSC fan motor.